mantidproject/mantid/docs/source/techniques/ISISPowder-SampleDetails-v1.rst

 thickness
 ^^^^^^^^^
-The thickness of the slab sample.
+The thickness of the slab sample in cm.
 This must be greater than 0.
 In the case of HRPD, allowed values are **0.2, 0.5, 1.0, 1.5**

 Example Input: